Rugby

 Pool B

-It’s another group of heavyweights in Pool B, with defending champions South Africa paired with world No 1 Ireland–oh, and the fifth best team in the world, Scotland, are thrown in there for good measure as well.
+It was another group of heavyweights in Pool B, with defending champions South Africa paired with world No 1 Ireland–oh, and the fifth best team in the world, Scotland, were thrown in there for good measure as well.

 PositionTeamPlayedWonDrawnLostPDPoints